mjul/rust-axum-web-lab/README.md

         .route_service("/assets/foo.html", ServeFile::new("assets/foo.html"));
 ```

 We can serve a whole directory like this.
-Nnote that we use `.nest_service` since it nests a lot our routes,
+Note that we use `.nest_service` since it nests all the routes,
-`.route_service` would route on the root path to the service only.
+`.route_service` would route the root path to the service only.

 ```rust
     let router = axum::routing::Router::new()